gracenote/django-health-monitor/docs/usage.rst

 - /health/<uid>/
     - GET the health states and health severities of a particular uid
     - DELETE the health instance for a particular uid
+- /health/<uid>/<group>/
+    - GET the health states and health severities of a particular uid and group
+    - DELETE the health instance for a particular uid and group
+- /health/<uid>/<group>/<test>/
+    - GET the health states and health severities of a particular uid and group and test
+    - DELETE the health instance for a particular uid and group and test
+- /health/
+    - GET a list of all health tests
+- /health_tests/<test>/
+    - GET test results for a particular test with the query string parameters
+        - `uids` - a required comma separated list of uids (ex. /health/heart/?uids=1,2,3)
+        - `start_time` - an optional start time in the format FORMAT (ex. /health/heart/?uids=1,2,3&start_time=xxx&end_time=xxx)
+        - `end_time` - an optional start time in the format FORMAT
-- /health/<uid>/<test>/
+- /health_test/<test>/<uid>/
+    - GET test results for a particular test and uid
-    - POST test results for a particular uid
+    - POST test results for a particular test and uid

 Where:

-- <uid> is a unique identifier for the asset.
+- <uid> is a unique identifier of an asset.
+- <group> is the name of a group of tests.
 - <test> is the name of a health test.

 Map URLs to Views